 In The Lion King, just after the horrific Tear Jerker of Mufasa's death, Simba flees for his life with the hyenas in hot pursuit.
 The harrowing chase sequence ends with Banzai falling into a thorn patch, then cartoonishly jumping 15 feet into the air clutching his soon-to-be titled "cactus butt".

-The Lion King is pretty much Mood Whiplash: The Movie.
+The Lion King is Mood Whiplash: The Movie.
 Every time something epic, dramatic, or emotional happens, it's immediately followed by something comedic and lighthearted (except for the ending).
 Another example would be that after Simba and Nala have a dramatic fight and Simba cries about how much he misses Mufasa and how guilty he feels over his death, it's immediately followed by Rafiki acting crazy.

 Comedy to pathos in the principal's office, where this occurs: